 - LOCATION: Google Maps

-Phap Bao Pagoda (Phac Hat Temple) is a colorful Buddhist temple in Old Town.
-There’s a nice courtyard filled with plants, trees, and statues that you can visit to get away from the throngs of tourists.
+Phap Bao Pagoda (Phac Hat Temple) is a colorful Buddhist temple.
+There’s a lovely courtyard filled with plants, trees, and statues that you can visit to get away from the throngs of tourists.
+This is a functioning temple, so be respectful.
+Dress appropriately.

 4.4 Quan Cong Temple